Suleiman II (Ottoman sultan): Reign

 Shortly before he assumed the throne, the Ottomans suffered a major defeat at the second Battle of Mohács in 1687.
 In 1688, Suleiman II urgently requested the Mughal Emperor Aurangzeb for assistance against the rapidly advancing Austrians, during the Ottoman–Habsburg War, but most Mughal forces were engaged in the Deccan Wars and Aurangzeb ignored Suleiman's request to commit to any formal assistance to their desperate Ottoman allies.

 The previous ban on alcohol (which was publicly flouted in Istanbul and Galata) was energized under Suleiman, where he managed to demolish several alcohol shops, but this just led to owners bringing in more alcohol.

+War in the Balkans

+On 8 September 1688, Belgrade fell to a Habsburg army commanded by Maximilian II Emanuel, Elector of Bavaria, after a siege of nearly a month.
+The fall of Belgrade opened the road into the Balkans for the Austrians; Bosnia, Transylvania and Walachia all came under Habsburg pressure.

+An internal rebellion occurred, led by Yeğen Osman Pasha, a commander of the Anatolian sekban forces and Beylerbey of Rumelia.
+Rivalries between the janissaries and the sekbans had helped bring Suleiman to power, but the two corps quickly fell out and fresh revolts broke out.
+In 1688, his forces plundered the treasury of the Serbian Patriarchate of Peć, which had been hidden for safekeeping in Gračanica monastery.
+According to a contemporary letter by the Catholic bishop Pjetër Bogdani, Yeğen Osman also threatened to behead the Archbishop of Peć and Serbian Patriarch Arsenije III Čarnojević, accusing him of having received Habsburg money to incite an Orthodox Serbian uprising against Ottoman rule.